A group of speakers laughing during their talk on stage

 Watch the video from our attendees about the importance of working together to end youth homelessness

-We hosted our seventh annual National Youth Homelessness Conference at the Coventry Building Society Arena, bringing together voices from across the sector to explore how we can collaborate to end youth homelessness.
+On 6 February 2025, we proudly hosted our seventh annual National Youth Homelessness Conference at the Coventry Building Society Arena.

-Internationally acclaimed artist and homelessness ambassador Robi Walters shared his powerful journey from childhood to adulthood, leaving us with a heartfelt pledge to improve preventative support for children, young people and families.
+Internationally acclaimed artist and homelessness ambassador Robi Walters captivated the room with his deeply personal journey from childhood adversity to global success.
+His message was clear and compelling: we must commit to early, preventative support for children, young people, and families long before crisis hits.

 A group of speakers sit on the stage and cheerfully take part in a session